What Makes a Mammal?

 Smallest Mammal in the World

-The smallest mammal in the world is the Kitti’s hog-nosed bat or bumblebee bat which grows to only 1.3 inches in length and weighs 2 grams.
-Bats are also the only mammals that are capable of flying.
+The smallest mammal in the world is the Kitti's hog-nosed bat, also called the bumblebee bat.
+It grows to just 1.3 inches long and weighs only 2 grams, about the same as a sugar cube.
+Bats are also the only mammals capable of true powered flight.

 Fastest Mammal in Water